wfink/jboss-as-quickstart/ejb-clients/README.md

 In the logfiles of the different servers you might follow the invocations on server-side.

-_NOTE: If the feature is not used the different calles get mixed because the ejb-client is not divided in scopes and the application is invoked by using the identifier (ejb:app/module/Bean!View).
+_NOTE: If the feature is not used correctly the different calles get mixed because the ejb-client is not divided in scopes and the application is invoked by using the identifier (ejb:app/module/Bean!View).
 In this test the application is deployed on both servers app-one and app-oneA._